-How Much Do Lawyers Usually Take from Settlements?
+How Much Do Lawyers Take from Settlements?

 Many personal injury attorneys, including our firm, operate on a contingency fee model.
 Our clients will only pay us if we win their case at trial or secure a settlement.
-Today’s post will discuss how much a lawyer will take from a settlement and what to expect after a successful negotiation.
+Today’s post will discuss how much a lawyer takes from a settlement and what to expect after a successful negotiation.

 We encourage you to speak with your lawyer about their fee schedule before beginning an official working relationship.
 Lawyers do not want to make fees burdensome for clients who already face many other expenses.
 You might be able to negotiate their fee amount before signing a representation contract.